rajatslakhina/agent-spend-capacity-article-demo/README.md

 The article this accompanies argues with, not against, [Gartner's 24 June 2026 press release on AI coding costs](https://www.gartner.com/en/newsroom/press-releases/2026-06-24-gartner-predicts-ai-coding-costs-will-surpass-average-developer-salary-by-2028-as-token-consumption-surges).
-Gartner's recommendation list opens with token thresholds; this library is a claim about what has to sit underneath one.
+Token thresholds are the fourth of Gartner's five recommendations, and their list actually opens by telling you to classify development work by execution model — which is closer to this library's argument than to a cap.
+But item four is the one that ships.
+This library is a claim about what has to sit underneath it.

 MIT licensed.